athomasoriginal/com.betweentwoparens/src/pages/blog-posts/009-what-are-the-clojure-tools.md

 <aside class="blog-content__note">I won't dive into the history, for this I recommend the blog post <a class="blog-content__link" href="https://corfield.org/blog/2018/04/18/all-the-paths/" rel="noopener noreferrer">All the Paths</a> by Sean Corfield.</aside>

 The first point is that you will choose between _one_ of the three tools (`clj`, `lein`, or `boot`) for your project.
 You don't use more than one.
 Just like you wouldn't use both `boot` and `lein`, you won't use both `clj` and `boot` or `clj` and `lein`.
-Further, none of these tools should conflict with the other.
+Furthermore, none of these tools should conflict with the other.

 <aside class="blog-content__note">Now, when I said that you don't actually combine more than one of these tools, this is not 100% true.
 Take for example the fact that the "build" story for <code class="gatsby-code-text">clj</code> is not as "easy" as <code class="gatsby-code-text">lein</code> which has led to examples of <a class="blog-content__link" href="https://github.com/oakes/full-stack-clj-example" rel="noopener noreferrer">clj calling to lein</a> just for the production builds of ones apps</aside>

 If you're curious which to choose, I think it's obvious that I would suggest `clj`.
 The reason I like `clj` is because the tool is simple and easy to use.
 You can read through `clj` and `tools.deps.alpha` in an afternoon and understand what they are doing if you had to.
 If the same occurs with `lein` or `boot`, you will not have any such luck.

 Secondly, and most importantly, the Clojure community is really leaning into building tools for `clj`.
 For example, where `lein` used to have significantly more functionality, the community has built a ton of [incredible tools] that will cover many of your essential requirements.
+There is also the fact that `deps.edn` is easier to configure because there are less configuration options and less need to understand what lein is doing as you want to perform more advanced configurations.

 Finally, when it comes to managing your project configurations and building out maintainable organizational structures (monorepo) it doesn't get easier than `clj`<a href="#monorepo-comment" aria-describedby="footnote-label" id="monorepo-comment-ref">.</a>